ucu-cs/template_c_strings/task.md

 	- read the whole file in memory, count words by reading them with `sscanf()`
 	- dynamically increase its size with the same approach as for strings (+ 0.5 points)
 	- :skull_and_crossbones: In case of reading the file more than once maximum point for this task is 0
-- Consider that there are no words bigger than 100 characters (just crop if it is bigger). (+0.25 points for concatenation bigger words by hands.
+- Consider that there are no words bigger than 100 characters (crop if it is bigger). (+0.25 points for concatenation bigger words by hands.
 Specify in README!)
 - Apply one of the following operations to each word
 - Save the result in another file, each word in a new line
 - Both filenames are command-line arguments (argv)